Check my blog for the latest news.

 Soil in my Pocket is an art installation on migration, in collaboration with visual artist Ellert Haitjema.

-It will be a multiscreen installation, both at the outside of the impressive building of EYE Filminstitute
+It is a multi-screen installation, both at the outside of the impressive building of EYE Filminstitute

-as well as at the inside glass facade, overlooking the IJ water.
+as well as at the inside glass facade, overlooking the IJ water, February - March 2017.

 I will present the first images of Amsterdam - Dakar and the photo album I made with my Senegalese family